21a35a4203/Costa-Rican-Restuarant/README.md

 ![image](https://github.com/21a35a4203/Costa-Rican-Restuarant/assets/110958407/e065ae98-97ee-475f-a061-8cfc08412720)

-5. Successfully uploaded the webpage to azure
+5. Successfully uploaded the webpage to azure and got the project link
 ![image](https://github.com/21a35a4203/Costa-Rican-Restuarant/assets/110958407/94faec66-d57b-4f80-a96c-5a8bc800a03b)